If you want to get serious about taking control of your financial life so you can build wealth, it’s time to eliminate car payments.

 If your interest rate is higher than, say, 4%-5% or so, you could start paying the debt down on a monthly basis instead of a lump sum.
 Assuming you don’t have higher rate credit cards or other debt somewhere else.
 Don’t dig into your emergency fund to pay it off.

 Or don’t bother refinancing.
-You can use the high interest rate as motivation to get your ass in gear and pay the thing of.
+You can use the high-interest rate as motivation to get your ass in gear and pay the thing off.